-To the Partners R.S.
-Abrams & Co., LLP and the Peer Review Committee of the NYSSCPA
+To the Partners of R.S.
+Abrams & Co., LLP and the Peer Review Committee of the New York State Society of Certified Public Accountants

-We have reviewed the system of quality control for the accounting and auditing practice of R S. Abrams & Co., LLP (the firm) in effect for the year ended March 31, 2014.
-Our peer review was conducted in accordance with the Standards for Performing and Reporting on Peer Reviews established by the Peer Review Board of the American Institute of Certified Public Accountants.
-As part of our peer review, we considered reviews by regulatory entities, if applicable, in determining the nature and extent of our procedures.
-The firm is responsible for designing a system of quality control and complying with it to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material respects.
-Our responsibility is to express an opinion on the design of the system of quality control and the firm's compliance therewith based on our review.
-The nature, objectives, scope, limitations of, and the procedures performed in a System Review are described in the standards at www aicpa,org/prsummary.
+We have reviewed the system of quality control for the accounting and auditing practice of R.S.
+Abrams & Co., LLP (the firm) in effect for the year ended March 31, 2017.
+Our peer review was conducted in accordance with the Standards for Performing and Reporting on Peer Reviews established by the Peer Review Board of the American Institute of Certified Public Accountants (Standards).

+A summary of the nature, objectives, scope, limitations of, and the procedures performed in a System Review as described in the Standards may be found at www.aicpa.org/prsummary.
+The summary also includes an explanation of how engagements identified as not performed or reported in conformity with applicable professional standards, if any, are evaluated by a peer reviewer to determine a peer review rating.